 Mental speed is demanded by all of these.
 However, being quick does not guarantee success, because judgment is even more important.
 To not be daring but rather to ride with a margin that leaves a feeling of comfort rather than high risk, is more important.
 Just the same, do not be blinded by the age old presumption that everyone who rides faster than I is crazy.
 "He descends like a madman!" is one of the most common descriptions of fast descenders.
 The comment generally means that the speaker is slower.

-This is a serious problem both for tubulars and clinchers because most clincher tires, given enough time on a hot rim will blow off if inflated to recommended pressure.
-Pressure that gives good rolling performance (hard) while tubulars roll off from lack of adhesion to the rim.
+This is a serious problem for both tubulars and clinchers because most clincher tires, given enough time on a hot rim, will blow off if inflated to the recommended pressure, that gives good rolling performance (hard) while tubulars roll off from lack of adhesion to the rim.
 The faster the travel, the more descending power goes into wind drag and the better the rims are cooled.
 Going slowly does not help, unless speed is reduced below walking pace.

-There is no way of descending continuously and steeply without reducing inflation pressure, unless there is an insulator between the tube and rim of a clincher.
-Insulating rim strips are no longer offered because they were an artifact of dirt roads that often required riders to descend so slowly that all potential energy went into the brakes and almost none into wind drag.
+There is no way to descend continuously and steeply without reducing inflation pressure, unless there is an insulator between the tube and rim of a clincher.
+Insulating rim strips are no longer offered, because they were an artifact of dirt roads that often required riders to descend so slowly that all potential energy went into the brakes and almost none into wind drag.
 These rim strips were cloth tubes filled with kapok, their insulating purpose being unknown to most people when they were last offered.